pradeepradyumna/WorkspaceMonitorSystem/README.md

   * It will install the required packages
   * It will run autotimer.py and it simply starts tracking all the applications we use and save the details as JSON object in `activities.json`

+3. Finally, you can view your data on [THIS DASHBOARD](https://activity-dashboard.harsha-iiiv1.vercel.app/)

 ---

 ## Future scope: